Obra Thermal Power Station: Operations

 There are thirteen functioning units, all of which are coal-fired thermal power stations.
-The machinery for the most of the units are from Bharat Heavy Electricals Limited.
+The machinery for most of the units are from Bharat Heavy Electricals Limited.
 The last unit of 200 MW was commissioned in 1982.

 Capacity

 Obra Thermal Power Station has a generating capacity of 1288 MW and an auxiliary bus charged from 3*33 mW hydro power plant.
 Constructions have been underway to add two units of 660 MW each to the power plant.